-But, thanks to a glut of recent developments with big impacts on the marketing world, 2022 could see even bigger shake-ups than what we’ve witnessed of late.
-These impactful developments include the lingering effects of the global coronavirus pandemic, Google’s upcoming phase-out of the third-party cookie, which marketers use to better understand their target consumers and what drives them, and Apple’s recent privacy changes.
+But, thanks to a glut of recent developments with big impacts on the marketing world, 2023 could see even bigger shake-ups than what we’ve witnessed of late.
+These impactful developments include the lingering effects of the global coronavirus pandemic, Google’s imminent (but delayed) phase-out of the third-party cookie, which marketers use to better understand their target consumers and what drives them, and a range of social media changes and trends.

 1. Increased investment in online events

 Over the course of the pandemic, all brands were forced to rethink their live events — giving virtual events such as webinars, online product launches and virtual conferences a big gain in momentum.
 In the outdoor industry, the trend was prominently seen with some of our segment’s best-known gatherings — including iconic outdoor-industry tradeshows such as ICAST, which took their events online to allow interested parties to attend, gain industry insights and even network from anywhere in the world via an internet or cellular connection.
 And offering a prime example of how outdoor brands can harness this trend, TBAO client FIREDISC Cookers has staged a series of its Fired Up Live events, in which country music star Claudia Hoyser hosts guests to converse and share live musical performances with followers of the brand.

 While (thankfully) we’re all starting to get together in person again, we predict the online event trend will continue, especially with brand-focused marketing opportunities such as webinars and online product launches.
 These offer huge potential for a wealth of consumer exposure — all while requiring a fraction of the time and money investments that accompany most in-person gatherings.
 And smart outdoor brands will embrace this trend to make it easy and inexpensive for consumers to attend their events — in addition to providing the potential for re-using any recorded content that’s of especially high value to viewers/consumers.